shuyilinn/NN4Sys_Benchmark/README.md

 We propose a benchmark suite for neural network verification for systems (NN4Sys) in this repository.
-This suite includes verification benchmark for learned index, learned cardinality, learned Internet congestion control, learned adaptive bitrate, learned distributed system scheduler, which are five tasks that apply neural networks to solve traditional tasks for systems.
+This suite includes verification benchmark for learned index, learned cardinality, learned Internet congestion control, learned adaptive bitrate, and learned distributed system scheduler, which are five tasks that apply neural networks to solve traditional tasks for systems.

 ## Quick Start

 Steps 1 and 2 reproduce the generation of specifications.
-All results from these steps are already included in the repository, so you can skip them and go directly to the [Verify](#3-verify) section if you only want to run verification with this benchmark.
+All results from these steps are already included in the repository, so you can skip them and go directly to the [Verification](#3-verify) section if you only want to run verification with this benchmark.

-### 1. Train the Model
+### 1. Training the Model

 Pre-trained models are available, so you may skip this step if you wish to use them directly.
-However, if you prefer to train the models yourself, the training code is located in the `/Models` directory.
+However, if you prefer to train the models by yourself, the training code is located in the `/Models` directory.
 We provide scripts for training the following models:

 - **Learned Internet Congestion Control**